Peer Support Specialist ACT

 Looking to make an impact?
-You’ve found the opportunity.
-At Lifewell, you’ll join a team passionate about providing hope, healing and health to the ones we serve.
+You’ve found the opportunity!
+At Lifewell, you’ll join a team passionate about inspiring hope, supporting better health and providing opportunities for healing to the ones we serve.
 Our mission drives us, and you’ll see this in our desire to help others reach a balanced mental health lifestyle.
-We align our thinking on three values: person-centered, evidence-based and quality-driven.
-Just as much as we care for those we serve, we care for our employees.
-We provide career growth paths to encourage personal and professional development and flexible shifts so you can focus on what’s most important.
+Just as much as we care for those we serve, we care for our team members and our community.
+We provide career growth paths to encourage personal and professional development so you can focus on what’s most important.
 Come alongside others to encourage self-value and hope.
 Come alongside us and help lives change!

 Essential Duties and Responsibilities